MaterialFill65/vite-kuromoji.ts/README.md

 vite-kuromoji.ts
 ===========
-TypeScript implementation of Japanese morphological analyzer.
+TypeScript implementation of Japanese morphological analyzer.<br>
 [kuromoji.js](https://github.com/takuyaa/kuromoji.js) is a pure JavaScript porting of [Kuromoji](https://www.atilika.com/ja/kuromoji/).
 This is a pure TypeScript porting of [kuromoji.js](https://github.com/takuyaa/kuromoji.js)

-You can see how vite-kuromoji.ts works in ~~[demo site](https://materialfill65.github.io/vite-kuromoji.ts/demo/tokenize.html)~~.
+You can see how vite-kuromoji.ts works in ~~[demo site](https://materialfill65.github.io/vite-kuromoji.ts/demo/tokenize.html)~~.<br>
 Okay.
 I got it.
 Github Pages seems to deliver .ts scripts as a video fragment.
-Therefore it doesn't work.
+Therefore it doesn't work.<br>
 You can see how vite-kuromoji.ts works by running following commands.
 ```sh
 git clone https://github.com/materialfill65/vite-kuromoji.ts